Top 24 Financial Literacy Quotes for Students

 – Priyanka Chopra, actress

-Chopra’s advice resonates especially for young people.
-Build your own financial capability regardless of your relationship status or family support.
+Chopra’s advice resonates especially for young people: build your own financial capability regardless of your relationship status or family support.
 Life is unpredictable.
 Having your own emergency fund, good credit, and income means you have options when circumstances change.
-This doesn’t mean you can’t accept help or build a financial life with a partner, it means you’re entering those situations from a position of strength rather than dependence.
+This does not mean you cannot accept help or build a financial life with a partner.
+It means you are entering those situations from a position of strength rather than dependence.

 “Financial peace is not about acquiring stuff.
 It’s more about learning how to live on less than what you’re earning.
 This way, you can save money and invest some of it.
 You can’t win until you learn this.”